Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

-The training structures for the CE model were relaxed using density functional theory (DFT), as implemented in the Vienna Ab initio Simulation Package (VASP) \cite{kresse1996}.
-Parameters of the calculations for structural relaxations are chosen from relevant convergence tests. \ar{We use the projector augmented wave (PAW) method \cite{kresse1999} with a plane-wave cutoff energy of $600$ eV and the generalized gradient approximation (GGA), as implemented by Perdew, Burke, and Ernzerhof (PBE) for the exchange-correlation functional \cite{perdew1996}.} For accurate calculations, we use an energy convergence of $10^{-9}$ eV and geometry optimization was converged with force tolerance of $10^{-3}$ eV\,\AA$^{-1}$ per atom.
-The Methfessel-Paxton smearing scheme of order one is used with a smearing width of $0.05$ eV.
-We sample the Brillouin zone for structures with a $\Gamma$-centered $k$-point mesh corresponding to $k$-point density of $10^{5}/4\pi^{3}$. \ar{The calculations were set up and coupled with the CE implementation using the Atomic Simulation Environment \cite{Larsen2017}.}
+The training structures for the CE model were relaxed using DFT, as implemented in the Vienna Ab initio Simulation Package (VASP) \cite{kresse1996}.
+Parameters for the structure-relaxation calculations were chosen from relevant convergence tests (details can be found in Section S1 of the Supplementary Materials (SM)). \ar{The calculations were set up and coupled with the CE implementation using the Atomic Simulation Environment \cite{Larsen2017}.} In this study, we utilized the ICET \cite{aangqvist2019icet} Python package to calculate coherency strain energy and implement the MSCE model \cite{wolverton2000short, wolverton1998first, Laks1992, ozolins1998effects, Blum2004, rahm2022quantitative}. \ar{The effective Hamiltonian for the MSCE can be written as follows:}